Alaska Rainbow Adventures

 It is helpful to remember ones roots and the various paths one has taken in getting where one is today.

-Or it might be because many of our staff are Alaskan guides that actually reside and earn their living here and bring to the river that unique local knowledge of fishing Alaska you can only get as a resident of the 49th state.
+Many of our staff are Alaskan guides actually reside and earn their living here and bring to the river that unique local knowledge of fishing Alaska you can only get as a resident of the 49th state.

 We can put you on the best fishing holes, one after another all day long as you to present your hook to fish in the most effective way from one of our custom inflatable boats or while wading.
 We cover a lot of water on our trips much of it where jet boats and airplanes simply can not or never go.
 Our guides will lead you through about six to ten miles of river a day, just the right balance of wade fishing from the bank as we stop at hole after hole and of drift fishing from the boats.

 Our float trips also give you more opportunities for relaxing and seeing wildlife in their natural surroundings without being run off by the sound of an approaching outboard engine.